-Part A of the application must be filled out directly online.
+Part A of the application must be filled in directly online.
+Participant portal: Guide for Applicants Call for proposals Law Training and Studies - 2017 under the Hercule III Programme

-Applicant
+Applicant organisation

-This section should list the organisation that wishes to participate.
+This section should describe the organisation that wishes to participate.
 Subcontractors (if any) should only be mentioned in Part B.